So, you’ve got a trip to Europe on the horizon, eh? Wondering what size backpack for Europe is best?

 It’s important to pack light despite this requirement.
 It often won’t be the size of the bag they catch.
 It’s the weight.

-If you can check in online, even better.
-You skip the desk and head straight to security.
+- If you can check in online, do it.
+You skip the line, and the chance an employee calls out your bag.

 Is 40L enough for backpacking Europe?